self-actuated/docs.actuated.com/docs/examples/kvm-guest.md

 # Example: Run a KVM guest

-It is possible to launch a Virtual Machine (VM) within a GitHub Action.
-Support for virtualization is not enabled by default for Actuated.
-The Agent has to be configured to use a custom kernel.
+It is possible to launch a Virtual Machine (VM) within a GitHub Action using nested virtualisation.

-There are some prerequisites to enable KVM support:
+With the following caveats:

+- Nested Virtualisation is generally slower than bare-metal.
-- `aarch64` runners are not supported at the moment.
+- Arm is not supported by the Linux Kernel or the current generation of Arm SoCs.
-- A bare-metal host for the Agent is required.

-!!! info "Nested virtualisation is a premium feature"
-    This feature requires a plan size of 15 concurrent builds or greater, however you can get a 14-day free trial by contacting our team directly through the actuated Slack.

-## Configure the Agent

-1. Make sure [nested virtualization is enabled](https://ostechnix.com/how-to-enable-nested-virtualization-in-kvm-in-linux/) on the Agent host.

-2. Edit `/etc/default/actuated` on the Actuated Agent and add the `kvm` suffix to the `AGENT_KERNEL_REF` variable:

-    ```diff
-    - AGENT_KERNEL_REF="ghcr.io/openfaasltd/actuated-kernel:x86_64-latest"
-    + AGENT_KERNEL_REF="ghcr.io/openfaasltd/actuated-kernel:x86_64-kvm-latest"
-    ```

-3. Also add it to the `AGENT_IMAGE_REF` line:

-    ```diff
-    - AGENT_IMAGE_REF="ghcr.io/openfaasltd/actuated-ubuntu22.04:x86_64-latest"
-    + AGENT_IMAGE_REF="ghcr.io/openfaasltd/actuated-ubuntu22.04:x86_64-kvm-latest"
-    ```

-3. Restart the Agent to use the new kernel.

-    ```bash
-    sudo systemctl daemon-reload && \
-        sudo systemctl restart actuated
-    ```

-4. Run a [test build](/test-build/) to verify KVM support is enabled in the runner.
-The specs script from the test build will report whether `/dev/kvm` is available.
+The `kvm` and `kvm_intel` / `kvm_amd` modules are shipped with the actuated Kernel, so you can load them in your workflow via `sudo modprobe`.

-## Run a Firecracker microVM
+## Example: Run a Firecracker microVM

 This example is an adaptation of the [Firecracker quickstart guide](https://github.com/firecracker-microvm/firecracker/blob/main/docs/getting-started.md) that we run from within a GitHub Actions workflow.